Who We Are

 Shortly thereafter, the petition for a charter was hand-delivered along with the signatures of 80 families to the Archdiocese, and in March 1959 the charter was granted by the Acting Archbishop, Metropolitan Germanos, fulfilling the dream within a year.
-Easter was approaching and so began an urgent search for a place for the parish to congregate.
-The Seventh Day Advent Church on Fire Island Avenue in Babylon, graciously offered their house to the families of the now incorporated "Babylon Hellenic Community" to celebrate their very first Liturgy.
-Officiating the services on April 5, 1959, was their first parish priest, Father George Kambanis, newly arrived from Greece.
+Pascha was approaching and so began an urgent search for a place for the parish to congregate.
+The Seventh Day Adventist Church on Fire Island Avenue in Babylon, graciously offered their house to the families of the now incorporated "Babylon Hellenic Community" to celebrate their very first Liturgy.
+Officiating the services on April 5, 1959, was their first parish priest, Rev. Fr.
+George Kambanis, newly arrived from Greece.
+Sacraments began immediately.

-Still needing a home of their own in which to worship, they quickly secured a temporary location.
-In September of that year, two adjoining stores were rented on Little East Neck Road in West Babylon.
-One store was arranged for the laity, while the adjacent store was utilized for both Sunday School and Greek School classes.
-Mrs. Sophie Sofolarides was the first Sunday School teacher and Mrs. Evanthia Kalis was their first Greek School instructor.
-That first year was an active one coupled with a learning curve.
+Still needing their own house of worship, they quickly secured a temporary location.
+In September of 1959, two adjoining stores were rented on Little East Neck Road in West Babylon.
+One store was arranged for the “sanctuary”, while the adjacent store was utilized for both Sunday School and Greek School classes.
+Mrs. Sophie Sofolarides was the first Sunday School teacher and Mrs. Evanthia Kalis was the first Greek School instructor.
+That first year was an active year coupled with a learning curve.
 The Parish Council was formed and elected as their first president, Ilias Tsalikas.
 It was Mrs. Anastasia Alexander who organized the Ladies Philoptochos Society and served as their first President.

 Selecting a name for the church was not until 1962.
 Since the church was located in the biblically named bayside town of Babylon, it seemed apt that their choice was Saint Nicholas, the patron saint of sailors.